|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 6. Program File (DBSPGM-indexed) contains the program names and disk location associated with each procedure number in an accounting application.

-7. Online Help File (DBSHLP-indexed) contains text messages on each data field, report parameter prompt and error message that appear in a pop-up Help Window whenever keyboard function key F1 is pressed.
+7. Online Help File (DBSHLP-indexed) contains text messages on each data field, report parameter prompt and error message that appear in a pop-up Help Message Window whenever keyboard function key F1 is pressed.
 Text records in the online Help File are indexed by System-ID and help message number.
+A drop-down list of valid codes for a field (marked by a down arrowhead) is also shown in the Help Message Window when the F2 key is pressed after the F1 key.
+The Help Message Window temporarily overlays the bottom half of the basic application window (Command Prompt window).

 8. Report Work File (DBSRPT) and Report Sort File (DBSSRT) are temporary work files used when sorting records used to print a database report.